Health is a basic human right.

 Trust comes before reconciliation.
 Building that trust starts with taking responsibility for the past.

-In June 2023, the CMA announced our commitment to a formal apology for the harms caused to Indigenous Peoples as the national voice of physicians.
+In June 2023, the CMA announced our commitment to a formal apology to Indigenous Peoples, on behalf of the CMA and as the national voice of physicians.

 Indigenous Peoples guiding the change